 Sympathy card message examples

-Here are a couple of examples, to give you a feel for the kind of thing you can write in your own cards:
+Here are a few examples to give you a feel for what to write in your own sympathy notes and cards.

 Sending you and the family all my love.

 I am deeply sorry to hear about the passing of Jennie.
-To me she always seemed to be a whirlwind of fun and laughter, and I couldn’t help but feel uplifted in her presence.
-I know what a support she was to you over the years too, especially during sixth form, when you were inseparable and sneaking out late to go to parties.
+To me, she always seemed to be a whirlwind of fun and laughter, and I couldn’t help but feel uplifted in her presence.

 “In the end, it’s not the years in your life that count.
 It’s the life in your years” – Abraham Lincoln